RyderGreystorm/simple_shell/README.md

 ### Execute the input

 ## How to Use
-You can dowload the zip file fro this repo or just clone this repo onto your computer.
-YOu should have the gcc or any mordern C code compiler.
+You can download the zip file from this repo or just clone this repo onto your computer.
+You should have the gcc or any mordern C code compiler.
 Compile using: gcc -Wall -Werror -Wextra -pedantic \*.c -o shell To run your code: ./shell

 ## Credit
-I would like to appreciate my partner Favor Edobor for her great contribution towards this project.
+I would like to appreciate my partner Favour Edobor for her great contribution towards this project.
 She is a great inspiration to ladies in tech.
 Keep doing hard things partner!